acryptos/docs.acryptos.com/fees.md

 **Harvester subsidy: up to 0.3% of gains harvested**
 Paid to Workers to offset gas fees.

-**The above Vault fees \(withdrawal/performance/etc\) do not apply to Pure Farms.** This includes all StableSwap Farms and ACS-ACSI Farm.
+**The above Vault fees \(withdrawal/performance/etc\) do not apply to Pure Farms.** This includes all StableSwap Farms & Acsi.Finance Farms.

 ### Farms